-Sagrada Familia is build slower than the pyramids
+Sagrada Familia is built slower than the pyramids

-A quite known fact is that Gaudi is the architect of the Sagrada Familia.
+A well-known fact is that Gaudi is the architect of Sagrada Familia.
 An interesting and pretty unknown fact, however, is that Gaudi was not the first architect of the basilica.
-The architect Francesc del Villar was the first one commissioned to design the Sagrada, but after he resigned a year into the project, Gaudi took over and completely remodel the blueprints.

-Park Guell was not supposed ot be a park
+Park Guell was not supposed to be a park

-Barcelona inspired a lot of artists in all fields you can imagine.
-Least known Barcelona fact is that the odd-looking chimneys on the top of Gaudi’s masterpiece – Cassa Milla – inspired George Lucas to create the Star Wars stormtroopers.
+Barcelona inspired a lot of artists in almost every field you can imagine.
+A least known Barcelona fact is that the odd-looking chimneys on the top of Gaudi’s masterpiece, Cassa Milla, inspired George Lucas to create the Star Wars stormtroopers.
 I wonder what inspired him to give them such a bad aim.

 The best of all Barcelona facts